millerjl1701/vimfiles/keymaps.md

 Keyboard Mappings
 =================

-This is a listing of the current keymappings in the vimrc.
+This is a listing of some keymappings in the vimrc.

 Note: The current <leader> character = ,